alextbradley/alextbradley.github.io/_pages/communications.md

 Communications is the name I give to all output which isn't papers: talks/conferences, outreach, and other writing.
 If you have a better name for this, please let me know!

 ### Talks/Conferences
+* 04/2023 EGU General Assembly 2023, Vienna, Austria.
+Poster: "Tipping point behaviour of submarine melting in ice-sheet grounding zones' (link to poster coming soon)
+* 04/2023 EGU General Assembly 2023, Vienna, Austria.
+Poster: "(How) can we attribute West Antarctic ice mass loss to climate change?" (link to poster coming soon)
-* 03/2023 Potsdam Institute for Climate, Online
+* 02/2023 Potsdam Institute for Climate, Online
 * 02/2023 (**Invited**) Georgia Tech Ice Group, Online [[slides]](../slides/GTIceV2.pdf)
 * 12/2022 (**Invited**) Maths on Ice Forum, Online [[slides]](../slides/2022-12-MathsOnIce.pdf)
 * 11/2022 BAS "Conversations on Privilege" series, Cambridge, UK